evbernardes/Origami_Grid_Patterns/README.md

 ## Patterns implemented until now:
 - Waterbomb tesselation (and Magic Ball)
+- Hypar (hyperbolic paraboloid approximate)
 - Kresling tower
-- Hypar (hyperbolic paraboloid approximate)
 - Bendy Straw (as published in: [https://doi.org/10.1115/1.4052222](https://doi.org/10.1115/1.4052222))

+## Cylindrical Origami:
+Instead of fast cutting, these origami patterns are created with easy of implementation in mind:
+- defining only the edges and interiors of one row, the extension automatically creates support slots for easy prototyping

 ## For creation of new patterns:
 - See `origami_patterns_template.inx` and `OrigamiPatterns/Template.py` for an example!

 ## Todo:
-- Add more patterns if necessary
-- Add option to draw points
+- Implement Bendy Straw and Kresling Tower as Cylindrical origami patterns

 ## Deprecation and compatibility issues:
 Deprecated functions are being replaced for Inkscape 1.0 while making sure it still works with older versions of Inkscape.